fmkra/next-server-pagination/README.md

 ## Usage

 Just wrap your server component with `withPagination` and pass a function that returns number (or a Promise\<number\>) of elements as a second argument.
+The third, optional argument is a [settings object](#paginationsettings).

 Then you can access page property inside your component and use it to limit data you read from database.
 Page property is of type [`PageData`](#pagedata).